 There is a great urgency with the establishment of such a unit in DWS.
 This is because nothing can happen in terms of NGS implementation without this leadership entity.
-At this stage not even a groundwater forum still meets in DWS to achieve some form of coordination.
+At this stage not even a groundwater forum still meets within DWS to achieve some form of coordination.

-A task description for such a unit needs to be developed as soon as possible in the light of the requirements for an enabling environment and strategic-level management as well as support of the unfolding institutional development and specifically for local-level groundwater resource management.
+A task description for such a unit needs to be developed as soon as possible in the light of the requirements for an enabling environment and strategic-level management as well as support of the unfolding institutional development and specifically to enable local-level groundwater resource management.
+Key oversight functions are listed under 'Situation assessment' above.

+Because of the ultimate objective to develop capacity for the management of local shared aquifer resources, the groundwater capacity in DWS Regions will be essential arms of the national champion.
 The unit will not be about doing everything, but being the entry and coordination point.
 The unit must be a place where all the actions are linked which are presently often happening uncoordinated - e.g. planning; financing; guidelines; monitoring.
-Focus should not only on developing an appropriate structure, but on all the necessary coordination processes.
+Focus should not only be on developing an appropriate structure, but on all the necessary coordination processes.

 For greatest efficiency and effectiveness, one could foresee a 'governance center' which, in formally agreed ways, could draw on the resources of other institutions to fulfil the evolving, wide range of its responsibilities.
+During the provincial consultations, stakeholders felt very strongly about the requirement of a national groundwater champion and their inputs can help to further understand what needs to be put in place: